martyn-johnson/ir_turret/README.md

 - All camera processing and face detection runs directly on the Pi
 - Web UI is built mobile-first (touch-friendly layout)
-- Serial communication is stubbed in for now (until Arduino is connected)
 - System Python is used (not virtualenv) for compatibility with `picamera2` and `libcamera`

 ---